vmereau/rpg-generator/README.md

 ## Description

-Experimental project using Gemini 2.0 and stable diffusion to generate monsters based on user input using [Nest](https://github.com/nestjs/nest) framework
+Experimental project using Gemini 2.0 and stable diffusion to generate an rpg based on user input using [Nest](https://github.com/nestjs/nest) framework

 ## Installation